8Opt/Wipe/README.md

 OPENAI_API_KEY="
 ```

+Additionally, you have to setup the Redis database.

 _Note:_ `TAVILY_API_KEY` is a must for the API of search engine.
 Choice of LLM's API depends on your usage.
 You can switch between Gemini, Groq, and OpenAI.